 The Society for Pediatric Pathology, founded in 1965, is an educational and scientific organization of physicians and scientists who share a common interest in this vital field.
-Over 800 members of the Society practice in Children’s Hospitals and University Hospitals of the United States, Canada and throughout the world.
+Over 700 members of the Society practice in more than 60 Children’s Hospitals, Community Hospitals and University Hospitals of the United States, Canada and throughout the world.
 It is the aim of the Society to foster research, education, and practice as they pertain to pediatric pathology, and to provide a forum for discourse among its members.

 The Mission of Society for Pediatric Pathology is to perform the following and other related functions: